 The Company relies on share issuances in order to fund its exploration and evaluation activities and other business objectives.
-As at June 30, 2022, the Company has cash and cash equivalents of \$36,486,000.
-Based on the forecasted expenditures, this balance will be sufficient to fund the Company's committed exploration and evaluation expenditures and general administrative costs for at least the next twelve months.
+As at September 30, 2022, the Company has cash and cash equivalents of \$27,189,000.
+Based on the forecasted expenditures and inflow of funds, this balance will be sufficient to fund the Company's committed exploration and evaluation expenditures and general administrative costs for at least the next twelve months.
 However, if the Company continues its current level of exploration and evaluation activities throughout the next twelve months, the current cash balances will not be sufficient to fund these expenditures.
 In the longer term, the Company's ability to continue as a going concern is dependent upon successful execution of its business plan (including bringing the Eskay Creek project to profitable operations), raising additional capital or evaluating strategic alternatives for its mineral property interests.
-The Company expects to continue to raise the necessary funds primarily through the issuance of shares.
-There can be no guarantees that future equity financings will be available on acceptable terms or at all, in which case the Company may need to reduce its longer-term exploration and evaluation plans.
+The Company expects to continue to raise the necessary funds primarily through the issuance of shares to fund exploration and corporate activities, and expects to evaluate a variety of options to fund the development of the Eskay Creek project.
+There can be no guarantees that future financings will be available on acceptable terms or at all, in which case the Company may need to reduce its longer-term exploration and evaluation plans.